balza/salestaxes/README.md

-36.3 Modified PurchasedItemFactory added invariants on taxOnEachItem 36.4 Some problems with rounding strategy, added the Input3 test case in receiptFactory 36.5 Realized that the rounding strategy is part of the tax Strategy, refactor the taxes strategies
+36.3 Modified PurchasedItemFactory added invariants on taxOnEachItem 36.4 Some problems with rounding strategy, added the Input3 test case in receiptFactory 36.5 Realized that the rounding strategy is part of the tax Strategy, refactor the taxes strategies 36.6 Added a test in ImportDutyTax and discovered that the rounding strategy are wrong